michaeltroger/michaeltroger.com/docs/latintocyrillic/index.md

 description: Introducing the Latin to Cyrillic Android app, created by Michael Troger.
 ---
 # Cyrillic Transliterator: Latin To Cyrillic
-A Latin to Cyrillic and Cyrillic to Latin converter (transliterator).
+A Latin-to-Cyrillic and Cyrillic-to-Latin converter (transliterator).

-Simple web (online) version using the Serbian alphabet:
+A simple web (online) version using the Serbian alphabet:

 <noscript><p class="warning">This converter does not work without JavaScript.</p></noscript>
 <table class="fullwidth">